 Since the inception of Campion, students have provided assistance to members of the local community and along with staff hold an annual BBQ for the neighbors.

 There are many outstanding cultural, shopping and sports opportunities in Sydney, a city of nearly five million people.
-Residents and tourists enjoy the beaches, including Bondi Beach.
+Residents and tourists enjoy the beaches, including Bondi Beach, about 45 minutes away.

 The Bottom Line